fuzzysteve/eveonline-third-party-documentation/docs/formulas/warpinpoints.md

 The object's warp-in point is the vector ``$ p_s + \vec{v} - r\hat{v} $``.

+## Suns

+With the introduction of the new solar graphics, the warp in point was changes to make them more obviously pretty.

+100,000 km from the sun's surface along the horizontal plane, then 1/5 of the sun's radius above the equator along the vertical plane

+with the direction of the offset being calculated semi-randomly as before

 ## Large Objects

 A large object is any celestial body whose radius exceeds 90 kilometres (180 kilometres in diameter), except planets.